 darkness–The whole of the human condition.
 Combine that with the character

 motivations in the game and how in the hell do you notate that?!

-change over time is what makes city notation so difficult.
-In my preliminary
+There are different purposes that cities serve.
+The purpose of a city changing over time is what makes city notation so difficult.

 suited for adventure campaign play.
 It sets up walls the players don't expect

-to be there, it breaks verisimilitude and really removes a lot of options from
+to be there, it breaks verisimilitude and removes a lot of options from

 players to quickly access whatever they need to get on with the play of the